 She is on the Board of The Royal Society of Arts Oceania, Australian Transformation Association and NSW Nursing and Midwifery Council.
 Her PhD, Decision making at the local level – the missing link – has recently being socialised in an ebook manifesto ‘Balance Point – making better decisions during times of uncertainty’.

 Mia OatleyArchibald Prize finalist; first diagnosed with epilepsy at age 15

-Mia Oatley is a Sydney artist best known for her bold and colourful works on canvas.
-Mia was diagnosed with focal epilepsy at the age of 15 and has been living with her condition for the past 24 years whilst travelling the world, making lots of art and becoming a first-time Mum to a daughter last year.Read More
+Mia is a Sydney artist best known for her bold and colourful works on canvas.
+Mia was diagnosed with focal epilepsy at the age of 15 and has been living with her condition for the past 24 years whilst travelling the world, making lots of art and spending time with her young daughter.Read More

 Mia has been a finalist in the Archibald Prize, Mossman Prize, Portia Geach, Waverley Art Prize, and Salon Des Refuses.
 Her work has been exhibited and collected enthusiastically Australia-wide and internationally.
 She hopes as an Epilepsy Action Australia ambassador to bring about more awareness and break down some of the existing stigmas.

 Jade ProsserDirector of Jade Pro Media; first diagnosed with epilepsy at age 9

 Jade Prosser, director of Jade Pro Media, specialises in events and communications.
 She loves bringing people together and is passionate about brand storytelling.Read More